tiramiseb/calaos-os/README.md

 Calaos OS contains the scripts needed to build Calaos images.
 The buildsystem is using OpenEmbedded and the scripts comes from the great Angstrom build system.

+This fork (tiramiseb/calaos-os) is made especially to support the BeagleBone Black board.
+It will be merged to "calaos/calaos-os" when the new version of Yocto will be used by Calaos OS, for a better support of this platform.

 Supported boards
 ----------------